percona/pmm-doc/docs/using/backup.md

 # Backup and restore

 ## Supported setups
+- MySQL database server with support for:
+  - Creating and restoring physical backups
-- MySQL database server replica set cluster with backups to Amazon S3
+  - Storing backups to Amazon S3

-- MongoDB replica set setups with backups to both Amazon S3 and local filesystem.
-The following actions are supported:
+- MongoDB replica set setups with support for:
+  -  Storing backups on Amazon S3 and on local filesystem
-  - **Logical snapshot backups**: Create and Restore
-  - **Physical snapshot backups**: Create and Restore.
+  -  Creating and restoring Logical snapshot backups
+  -  Creating and restoring Physical snapshot backups.
 This is only available with Percona Server for MongoDB and requires post-restore actions.
-  - **PITR backups**: Create both logical local and Amazon S3 backups.
-Restore only from S3.
+  - Creating logical PITR backups both locally and on S3.
+Restoring logical PITR backups from S3.

-   For a detalied overview of the supported setups for MongoDB, check out the [Support matrix](../using/mongodb_limitations.md) .
+   For a detalied overview of the supported setups for MongoDB, check out the [Support matrix](../using/mongodb_limitations.md).

 ## Prerequisites